 TWO RIDER LINE UP FOR THE PEOPLE'S BIKE TEAM

-The popular fan funded People’s Bike team, run by Mark Cubbon and Janice Thompson, will line up at the 2019 Isle of Man TT Races Fuelled by Monster Energy with an extended two rider line-up.
+The popular fan funded People’s Bike team, run by Mark Cubbon and Janice Thompson, will line up at the 2019 Isle of Man TT Races.

 After a successful first-time appearance at the TT twelve months ago, Charles Rhys Hardisty remains with the Isle of Man-based team for a second successive year.
 He’ll pilot the team’s BMW S1000RR in the RST Superbike, RL360 Superstock and Senior Races and a yet to be confirmed 600cc machine in the two Monster Energy Supersport races.